Definition of Stanza

 Function of Stanza

-Stanza divides a poem in such a way that does not harm its balance but rather it adds to the beauty to the symmetry of a poem.
-Moreover, it allows poets to shift their moods and present different subject matters in their poems.
+Stanza divides a poem in such a way that does not harm its balance, but rather adds to the beauty, and to the symmetry of a poem.
+Moreover, it allows poets to shift their moods, and present different subject matters in their poems.